KESTIO

 Nicolas Boissard, Marketing Director

-To be visible as much as possible, and especially at the moment when the customer needs it, multiply the actions that bring in an audience: referencing, social networks, recommendations...
+To be as visible as possible, especially when the client needs it, increase the actions that bring in audience: SEO, social networks, recommendations, etc.

-The idea is to be identified as an interesting and useful source of information , which helps you create a rewarding relationship and become attractive.
+The idea is to be identified as an interesting and useful source of information, which allows you to create an enriching relationship and become attractive.

 Question your content in relation to your targets.
-It's best to start with their issues, their problems, their ambitions.
-Your content should also be adapted to the stage they're at (becoming aware of a symptom, looking for a solution, selecting a product or service...).
-To reinforce your positioning, there's no reason why you can't relay related information : regulatory changes, a trade show, a technological innovation...
-Ask yourself the question of format, to be adapted according to the target and the stage.
-There are many formats available today, and technology makes them easy to implement: articles, case studies, videos, infographics, white papers, configurators, eBooks, templates, webinars, slideshares...
+It is better to start from their issues, their problems, their ambitions.
+It is also according to the stage they are in (becoming aware of a symptom, looking for a solution, selecting a product or service, etc.) that the content must be adapted.
+To reinforce your positioning, nothing prevents you from relaying related information: a regulatory change, a trade show, a technological innovation, etc. Ask yourself about the format, to be adapted according to the target and the stage.
+The formats available are numerous today and technology facilitates implementation: articles, case studies, videos, infographics, white papers, configurators, eBooks, templates, webinars, slideshares...

-Treat content as a corporate asset, and follow the 5 steps to get it right:
+Treat content as a company asset and respect the 5 steps to work on it properly:

-• Planning (the communications plan: for whom, what stage, what channel, what format)
+• Plan (the communication plan: for whom, which stage, which channel, which format)

-• Repeat (what works well, and reuse content in a variety of adapted formats)
+• Repeat what works well, and reuse content in multiple adapted formats.

-Finally, structure the approach within the company: this is an important process for sales growth, a complex process that requires continuous improvement and cannot be carried out spontaneously and on an ad hoc basis.
-Internal and external resources must therefore be mobilized to ensure that the dynamic remains active and produces results.
+Finally, structure the approach within the company: this is an important process for revenue growth, a complex approach that is continuously improved and cannot be done spontaneously and on an ad hoc basis.
+It is therefore necessary to mobilize internal and external resources so that the dynamic remains active and produces results.

-Content production, turning your brand into a medium, i.e. a relevant resource capable of aggregating prospects and generate leadsclearly means changing the way things are done.
-It's about giving yourself the opportunity to do business with contacts who, on the face of it, want to do business with you.
-Clearly, to be truly effective, this approach needs to be able to mobilize a wide range of internal resources, including marketing, sales and communications.
+Content production, making your brand a media, that is to say a relevant resource capable of aggregating prospects and generating leads, clearly consists of changing the way of doing things.
+It's giving yourself the opportunity to do business with contacts who a priori want to.
+As we can see, this approach must be able to mobilize widely internally, around marketing, sales and communication to be really effective.

 Kestio Live est la première plateforme d’expertises qui fournit des outils pour accompagner les dirigeants des PME et des startups sur leurs enjeux commerciaux et marketing.